 Ask yourself, what type of home would this occupation afford me?
-Could I live in my present community with this occupation level?Assignment # 4: Final Evaluation Assignment: Due by June 8th, 2012
+Could I live in my present community with this occupation level?Assignment # 4: Final Evaluation Assignment: Due by End of Your Term

 Please answer the following questions and submit them to Mr. Boster either on paper or by email: